fenago/datascience-ml-next-level/Lab05-The DataFrame Object/Lab_5.md

 2      Barcelona           Spain      5515000
 3           Rome           Italy      2873000
 ```

-We have a `DataFrame`!
-Much like a `Series`, it also includes an index
-consisting of labels for each row.
-Once again, `Pandas` generates a
-sequential index starting at 0 because we did not provide an explicit
-one to the constructor.
-The rows alternate between a gray and white
-background to assist with comprehension.

 What if we wanted the data flipped around, with our column headers